AxisCommunications/docker-acap/README.md

 ```

 Specifying the files on each Docker command will soon become tedious.
 To configure Docker to
-automatically use your key and certificate, please run the following commands:
+automatically use your key and certificate, please export the `DOCKER_CERT_PATH` environment variable:

 ```sh
 export DOCKER_CERT_PATH=<client certificate directory>